 Students must carry personal liability insurance and have annual health examinations when enrolled in clinical courses.

 Advanced standing credits are awarded for all students who have graduated from a State Board approved Diploma or A.D. nursing program.
 Students will need to have an RN license.
 In addition, students who graduated more than three years ago must document at least 1000 hours of practice as a nurse within the last three years.
 Diploma graduates apply for Credit by Portfolio for 33 credits; A.S. graduates transfer and make up in electives any credits short of the 33 required.
 There are fees for these processes.

 For the BS degree in nursing, a minimum of 120 credits is required.

-The school of Nursing Undergraduate and Graduate Programs are accredited by the National League for Nursing Accrediting Commission (NLNAC) and the Commission on College in Nursing Education (CCNE).
-The National League for Nursing Accreditation Commission is a resource for information regarding the nursing program.
+The College of Nursing Undergraduate and Graduate Programs are accredited by the Accreditation Commission for Education in Nursing (ACEN) and the Commission on College in Nursing Education (CCNE).
+The Accreditation Commission for Education in Nursing is a resource for information regarding the nursing program.
 Information may be obtained by writing or telephoning them directly at:

 3343 Peachtree Road